NI Grammar School Admission criteria for

 ADMISSIONS CRITERIA FOR ENTRY OF PUPILS TO YEAR 8 IN SEPTEMBER 2022

 When considering which children should be selected for admission the Board of Governors will only take into account information which is detailed or uploaded with the online application.
 Parents should therefore ensure that all information pertaining to their child and relevant to the School’s admissions criteria is stated on the transfer application or included with it at the time of application.

 2 ADMISSIONS CRITERIA TO BE APPLIED TO ALL APPLICANTS

-Due to the cancellation on Wednesday 13 January 2021 of the AQE Common Entrance Assessment, if the number of applications is greater than the Admissions Number determined by The Department of Education, the School will use the following Admissions Criteria for entry into Year 8 in September 2021 which will be applied in the order in which they are set out until the point where the Admissions Number is reached.
+If the number of applications is greater than the Admissions Number determined by the Department of Education, the following criteria (to include sub-criteria) shall be applied in the order listed below until the point where the admissions number is reached.

-In the event that there are fewer applicants complying with a particular criterion than there are places available or remaining, those applicants complying with that criterion will be admitted and the next criterion will be applied to the remaining applicants.
+If there are fewer applicants complying with a particular criterion or sub-criterion than there are places available or remaining, those applicants complying with that criterion or sub-criterion will be admitted and the next criterion or sub-criterion will be applied to the remaining applicants;

-In the event that there are more applicants complying with a particular criterion than there are places available or remaining, those applicants complying with that criterion will go forward to be considered under the next criterion and those not complying with that criterion will be eliminated.
+If there are more applicants complying with a particular criterion or sub-criterion than there are places available or remaining, those applicants complying with that criterion or sub-criterion will go forward to be considered under the next criterion or sub-criterion and those not complying with that criterion or sub-criterion will be eliminated.

-1 Children resident in Northern Ireland at the time of their proposed admission, with permanent addresses in Northern Ireland at that time, will be selected for admission to the School before any child not so resident;
+2.1 Children resident in Northern Ireland at the time of their proposed admission will be selected for admission to the School before any child not so resident.

 (a) Children will be selected for admission on the basis of the initial letter of the surname.